ankushagrawal94/PredictionIO/examples/scala-stock/README.md

 # Using predictionIO to run predictions using Yahoo Finance

-This tutorial assumes you gone through the quickstart guide for PredictionIO
+This tutorial assumes you have gone through the quickstart guide for PredictionIO.

 ## Setting up the environment